VenithNET/Dragon-Linux/artwork/logos/README.md

-## Asahi Linux logos
+## Dragon Linux logos

-This directory contains the logo art for Asahi Linux.
+This directory contains the logo art for Dragon Linux.

-You may use the logos to reference the Asahi Linux project.
-Please do not use them to represent other projects, or to imply any association with or endorsement by Asahi Linux.
+You may use the logos to reference the Dragon Linux project.
+Please do not use them to represent other projects, or to imply any association with or endorsement by Dragon Linux.

-The Asahi Linux logo art is copyright (c) 2021 soundflora* and Hector Martin.
+The Dragon Linux logo art is copyright (c) 2021 soundflora* and Hector Martin.

 The logo art is licensed under CC BY-SA 4.0.
 Please see the LICENSE file for the license text.